doefom/restrict/README.md

 # Restrict

-> A Statamic addon that lets you define which entries should be listable to whom in the control panel by defining custom
+> A Statamic addon that applies your EntryPolicy's `view` method to entry listings in the control panel.
-> restriction logic.

 - ✅ Statamic v4
 - ✅ Statamic v5